Autumn’s a Magical Time in the Grove!

 How we got here

-Bill’s desire for the sustainable organic production of olives started with comprehensive research of the property’s soil types and topography.
-As a result, he chose dense planting of four complementary olive trees on a 40 acre section of the property adjacent to a large dam.
-He decided on 750 Frantoio trees, recognised for their very high oil yields, 250 Nevardillo Blanco, 500 Hardy’s Mammoth and 500 Manzillo trees.
+Bill’s desire for the sustainable organic production of olives started with a comprehensive research of the property’s soil types and topography.
+As a result, he chose dense planting of four complimentary olive trees on a 40-acre section of the property adjacent to a large dam.
+He decided on 750 Frantoio trees, recognised for their very high oil yields, 250 Nevardillo Blanco, 500 Hardy’s Mammoth, and 500 Manzanillo trees.

 What’s happening now

-We are so happy to have won the silver and gold medals in the Australian Golden Olive Awards 2016, bronze in the Australian Food Awards and silver in the Sydney Food Awards 2016 and look forward to expanding our market and product range as the year continues.
+We are so happy to have won bronze, silver, or gold medals in the Australian Golden Olive Awards 2016, the Australian Food Awards, and the Sydney Food Awards since 2016 continuing to expand our market and product range over the years.